 Cast: Carey Mulligan, Jake Gyllenhaal, Ed Oxenbould, and Bill Camp

 The movie is an intensely eye-opening narration of a marriage coming to splits and as witnessed by the couple’s young son.
-It is based on the book of the same name by Richard Ford, Wildlife takes place in 1960.
+It is based on the book by Richard Ford, Wildlife takes place in 1960.
 The couple is played by Carey Mulligan and Jake Gyllenhaal (Jeanette and Jerry — a housewife and a golf pro) who move to Montana with their teenage son.
-Soon the father loses his job and finds work here and there and goes on and off to fight wildfires to find his purpose leaving the wife and the soon to be grown up son to take care of themselves.
+Soon the father loses his dream job and finds work here and there and goes on and off to fight wildfires to find his purpose leaving the wife and the soon to be grown up son to take care of themselves.
 The movie highlights how love changes when loneliness overshadows everything.

 8. Marriage Story